What is Desktop App Blocking?

 Next, a window will open up which allows you to select the apps you want to block.
 Click on the apps you'd like to block, and then press "Save".

 Note: Only open and active apps will populate in this list.
-If the app you want to block doesn't appear, just launch the app and it will appear on the list!
+If the app you want to block doesn't appear, just launch the app, select "Refresh" on the blocked apps list, and it should appear!

 Finally, visit your dashboard and add "Apps" to your session under "Block these distractions."
 This lets Freedom know when to turn on App Blocking when this blocklist is running.